jladdjr/plover-ninja/README.md

 * Determine which words take the longest to write on average
 * Determine which words you haven't ever written before

 Based on this kind of information, Plover Ninja can make some practice recommendations.
-In order for it's suggestions to be useful, Plover Ninja keeps in mind which words are used most frequently (based on [this data](https://github.com/IlyaSemenov/wikipedia-word-frequency)).
+In order for its suggestions to be useful, Plover Ninja keeps in mind which words are used most frequently (based on [this data](https://github.com/IlyaSemenov/wikipedia-word-frequency)).
 With this information in mind, the plugin can suggest:

 * Words that are worth practicing, because they are both slow *and* are fairly common
 * The most common words that you have never written before